-The SECRETARY read the drafts of two letters to Mr. Fletcher-Cooke, one concerning the question of the militia and the other concerning the points raised by Sir Henry Gurney's cable to Mr. Fletcher-Cooke.
+The SECRETARY read the drafts of two letters to Mr. Fletcher-Cooke, RECENT of the militia and the other concerning the points raised by Sir Henry Gurney's cable to Mr. Fletcher-Cooke.
+LAR 22 1948 /The drafts

 The drafts of both letters were accepted by the Commission.
 It was noted that there was no mention of Aqir airfield in these communications, but it was decided to await Mr. Azcarate's report.